Logo-stateuniv-h55

 Forty-one percent of a recent graduate business school class were enrolled full time.
 The greatest percentage of students were from Tennessee (68%).
 Fifty-one percent were women, 74% were minorities, and 30% were foreign nationals.
 The average age at entrance was 30; ages ranged from 21 to 55.
 Ten percent entered directly from undergraduate school; 5% already had a graduate degree.
 Students’ undergraduate majors were as follows: 50%, business; 20%, engineering; 20%, liberal arts; and 10%, economics.
 About 26% of entering students leave by the end of the first year due to academic or personal reasons; 95% remain to receive their degree.

-This website and associated pages are not associated with, endorsed by, or sponsored by College of Business.
+This website and its associated pages are not affiliated with, endorsed by, or sponsored by this school.

 StateUniversity.com has no official or unofficial affiliation with College of Business.